-Nowadays, thanks to improvements in computer processing power and the increasing sophistication of CAD (Computer-Aided Design) software, the surface of the model can be approximated to a much finer level of detail.
-In fact, surface modeling software can create tens or even hundreds of thousands of these tiny triangles to approximate the shape of the exterior of the model.
-And while the level of detail can be so fine that curved surfaces can visually appear to be smoothly curved to the naked eye, it is important to remember that each triangle is actually flat.
-Regardless of how the surface model appears to a viewer, the surface itself is just a mathematical approximation of its true shape.
+Nowadays, thanks to improvements in computer processing power and the increasing sophistication of Computer-Aided Design (CAD) software, the surface of the model can be approximated to a much finer level of detail.
+Surface modeling software accomplishes this by creating tens or even hundreds of thousands of tiny polygons to approximate the shape of the exterior of the model.
+And while the level of detail can be so fine that curved surfaces can visually appear to be smoothly curved to the naked eye, it is important to remember that each of these polygons is actually flat.
+Regardless of how smooth the surface model appears to a viewer, the surface itself is just a mathematical approximation of its true shape.

 The second distinction, as mentioned above, is that a surface model contains no information about the interior of the object.
-In fact, no information at all is stored about whether any individual point is on the interior, on the surface, or outside of the model in the image.
+In fact, no information at all is stored about whether any individual point is in the interior, on the surface, or outside of the model in the image.
 With the right software, you can rotate the object to look at it from any angle, and some programs even contain an “x-ray” viewing feature that treats each of those surface polygons like a piece of glass, allowing you to look inside the model.
-(But, since a surface model contains no information about its interior, there would be nothing to look at.
+(But, since a surface model contains no information about its interior, there would be nothing to look at.)

 Solid modeling (sometimes referred to as b-rep modeling, short for boundary representation), as you’ve probably guessed by now, is the process of sculpting a 3D computer image of the entire object.
 Both the surface and the interior are depicted.
 To describe solid modeling more thoroughly, let’s revisit the two distinctions outlined above: